YingLiu4203/old-dev-blog/_posts/2016-12-03-TypeScript-The-First-Touch.md

 TypeScript adds type annotations to function arguments.

-TypeScript has `interfacee`.
+TypeScript uses `interface` to describe the shape of an object.
 Two types are compatible if their internal structure is compatible, therefore there is no need for an explict `implements` clause.

 TypeScript use `public` on argument in the class constructor to automatically create properties with that name.